Summer Reading

 Elles recommends starting with the graphic novel (which is the abbreviated story), then moving on to Percy Jackson and the Olympians, which are fantasy/action/adventure novels starring Percy, who is dyslexic.

-Recommended by Elles Taddeo
+Recommended by Elles Taddeo.

 Fish in a Tree by Lynda Mullaly Hunt

-Recommended by Jennifer Parra
+Recommended by Jennifer Parra, M.Ed, CALT, SLDS

 Hatchet and Brian’s Winter by Gary Paulsen

-Novel about a young boy’s struggle to survive in the Canadian wilderness and a follow-up book exploring the story’s alternative endings.
+A novel about a young boy’s struggle to survive in the Canadian wilderness and a follow-up book exploring the story’s alternative endings.

-Recommended by Karen Bruton
+Recommended by Karen L. Bruton, CALT

 The Maze Runner Series by James Dashner